SkylarJiang/socket/readme.txt

 3. Using the Client:
    - After running the client, you will be prompted to enter commands.
 Available commands are:
      - POST: To start posting messages to the server.
 Type messages followed by '#' to finish posting.
      - GET: To retrieve messages from the server.
-Messages will be displayed until a '#' is received.
      - DELETE: To delete messages from the server.
 Type message IDs followed by '#' to finish deleting.
      - QUIT: To quit the session and close the connection to the server.